ing-bank/baker/docs/sections/reference/runtime.md

         EventInstance.from(new JWebshopRecipe.OrderPlaced("order-uuid", items));
     ```

-## baker.fireEvent(recipeInstanceId, eventInstance)
+## baker.fireSensoryEventAndAwaitReceived(recipeInstanceId, eventInstance)

-After creation of a `RecipeInstance`, you use one of the variations of `baker.fireEvent(recipeInstanceId, eventInstance)`
+After creation of a `RecipeInstance`, you use `baker.fireSensoryEventAndAwaitReceived(recipeInstanceId, eventInstance)`
 to fire your `EventInstances` and start/continue the process flow.
-There are several supported semantics for firing an
-event which depend on the moment you want to get notified and continue your asynchronous computation, these are the 4
-different moments:

-1. When the event got accepted by the `RecipeInstance` but has not started cascading the execution of `InteractionInstances`.
-For this use the `Baker.fireEventAndResolveWhenReceived(recipeInstanceId, eventInstance)` API.
-This will return a
-`Future[SensoryEventStatus]` enum notifying of the outcome (the event might get rejected).

-2. When the event got accepted by the `RecipeInstance` and has finished cascading the execution of `InteractionInstances`
-up to the point that it requires more `EventInstances` (`SensoryEvents`) to continue, or the process has finished.
-For this use the `Baker.fireEventAndResolveWhenCompleted(recipeInstanceId, eventInstance)` API.
-This will return a
-`Future[EventResult]` object containing a `SensoryEventStatus`, the `Event` names that got fired in consequence of this
-`SensoryEvent`, and the current available `Ingredients` output of the `InteractionInstances` that got executed as consequence
-of the `SensoryEvent`.

-3. You want to do something on both of the previously mentioned moments, then use the
-`Baker.fireEvent(recipeInstanceId, eventInstance)` API, which will return an `EventResolutions` object which contains both
-`Future[SensoryEventStatus]` and `Future[EventResult]` (or its `CompletableFuture<A>` equivalents in Java).

-4. As soon as an intermediate `Event` fires from one of the `InteractionInstances` that execute as consequence of the fired
-`SensoryEvent`.
-For this use the `Baker.fireEventAndResolveOnEvent(recipeInstanceId, eventInstance, onEventName)` API.
-This will return
-a similar `Future[EventResult` to the one returned by `Baker.fireEventAndResolveWhenCompleted` except the data will be up
-to the moment the `onEventName` was fired.
+This will return a `Future[SensoryEventStatus]` notifying you once the `RecipeInstance` has received and persisted the sensory event.

 ### correlationId